-Updating RPN competencies and exam
+Updating RPN exam

 For the latest updates on this and other initiatives that may impact educators and students, please see the Educator webpage and the “Meeting Minutes” section of the Academic Reference Group page of this website.
 Your feedback is always welcome.